mnot/I-D/httpbis-alt-svc/draft.md

 for the 30 seconds from when this response was received, minus estimated transit time.

-See {{caching}} for general requirements on cached alternate services.
+See {{caching}} for general requirements on caching alternate services.

 Note that the freshness lifetime for HTTP caching (here, 600 seconds) does not affect caching of Alt-Svc values.